krigjo25/webapp-Home-vupy/README.md

 ## Tests

-During the tests i learned alot about how to use Python's built-in pytest and Unit testing frameworks.
+During the tests i learned alot about how to use Python's built-in pytest as unit testing network.

+During the testing stage, raising exceptions durng the tests was learned.

 I learned to test an API using requests and pytest repository i learned basic database testing using Unit testing repository

 #### Github API
->   Testing the API function - Automated testing
+>   **Testing the API function - Automated testing**<br>
-> > During the tests  i had to figure out a way to store the expected results with out sharing any sensitive information about the account.
+>  During the tests  i had to figure out a way to store the expected results with out sharing any sensitive information about the account.
-> > I chose to use the request to add the sensitive information, as later on i do not need to hard code the expected result, and then still
+>  I chose to use the request to add the sensitive information, as i can expect that information to be added if the test should do succseed.
-> > Ensure the connection to the API.
 >
+> **Ensure the connection to the API.**<br>
-> During the tests of the API function i encounted a challange to test the API with out sharing any sensitive information about the account which was tested
+> During the tests of the API function i encounted a challange to test the API with out sharing any sensitive information about the account which was tested.

 #### Database Management system SQLite3
+> **Testing the Database connection**

+> **Testing the Exceptions**

 Sincerely,